 So, for the proper management of biomedical waste government came up with the idea of the Common Biomedical Waste Treatment & Disposal Facility

 What is a Common Biomedical Waste Treatment & Disposal Facility & what is the importance of this facility?

-A Common Biomedical Waste Treatment & Disposal Facility or in simple words a biomedical waste management plant is a set up where biomedical waste generated from member health care facilities is treated to reduce the negative effect that can harm human health and environment.
-The treated waste finally sent for disposal in a secured landfill.
+A Common Biomedical Waste Treatment & Disposal Facility or in simple words a biomedical waste management plant is a setup where biomedical waste generated from member healthcare facilities is treated to reduce the negative effect that can harm human health and the environment.
+The treated waste was finally sent for disposal in a secured landfill.

 The CBWTFs are also required to work in a manner that ensures environmentally sound management of bio-medical with less impact on human health and the environment.